yjchen/easy_tag/README.md

     Post.with_tags('ruby').in_context(nil)

 The first returns all tags with 'ruby', regardless the context.
 In another word, it return all taggables with any context.
-The second returns all tags with 'ruby' with context is nil.
-In another word, it will not return taggables with context.
+The second returns all tags with 'ruby' with nil context.
+In another word, it will not return taggables where contextexists.
 The same idea applies to __by_tagger__.

 ## Acknowledges